 Cube is not a chart tool, and it's worth saying so up front: it's an agentic analytics platform built on a semantic layer, and dashboards are one of the surfaces it serves.
 Its open-source foundation, Cube Core (Apache 2.0), is the semantic layer — the same governed model that powers dashboards, an AI chat interface, and embedded surfaces — and it's AI-native rather than a chatbot bolted onto a dashboard tool.
 The layer is SQL-first and extensible at query time, so governed metrics, dimensions, and access rules stay intact while analysts and AI build ad-hoc calculations on top.
 Cube sits on top of Snowflake, BigQuery, Redshift, and Databricks, reads dbt models, and exposes governed metrics over SQL (Postgres-compatible), REST, GraphQL, and an MCP server — with pre-aggregation caching and row-level, multi-tenant access control.
 Embedded surfaces include an Analytics Chat API, iframes, Creator Mode, and Core Data APIs.

-Where it wins: the semantic layer is the foundation, not a retrofit, which is what keeps dashboards, self-serve, and AI from drifting — every tile, chat answer, and embedded chart computed from one definition.
+Against the test: Cube passes all five questions by construction — the semantic layer is the foundation, not a retrofit, which is what keeps dashboards, self-serve, and AI from drifting; every tile, chat answer, and embedded chart is computed from one definition.
 Brex evaluated Cube against the dbt Semantic Layer and LookML and chose Cube because the semantic layer is what makes the AI useful, building Brex Spaces — an embedded AI financial analyst — on it.
 Drata builds on Cube too, and 400+ companies run on it.
 Internal dashboards and embedded analytics are served from the same model, multi-tenant by construction, and Cube Core's open-source heritage gives it credibility commercial-only tools can't match.

 Where it gets harder: Cube is a platform to model and operate, not a one-click chart app.
 A single-warehouse team that just wants a few internal dashboards today — no embedded, no AI, no real governance pressure — may not need the full foundation yet.
 And if your dominant need is visualization breadth (every chart type, pixel-level formatting, rich analyst exploration deck by deck), a viz-first tool draws better charts than any governance-first platform; many teams pair governed metrics underneath with a viz tool on top.